 In 1973, Israel was attacked by her enemies from both the north and the south.
 These attacks came on Yom Kippur, the holiest day on the Jewish calendar, and were meant to catch the nation off-guard.
+Can Israel defend itself?
 Looking back, Ynet News’ Yaron Druckman explains that this did catch Israel’s leaders by surprise, and that they worried the war might mean the end of the Jewish state:

 Tags: History IDF Israel Yaron Druckman Ynet News Yom Kippur War

 The war began on October 6, 1973, when a coalition of Arab forces launched a surprise strike on Israel on Yom Kippur – the holiest day of the Jewish year.
 Both Egyptian President Anwar Sadat and Syrian President Hafez Assad believed that striking the Jewish state on its most sacred day would be detrimental to IDF morale.